What is Google Analytics?

 - Data filtering, processing, and filter analysis; data collection application program interfaces (APIs)

-- Data collection application program interfaces (APIs).
+- Its data collection application program interfaces (APIs).

 - Approach to detect, predictive analytics, and intelligence.